mawiesne/DE-NERmed/README.md

 DE-NERmed (_pronounced_: de:e: ner:med:) is an object-oriented named entity recognizer (NER) for German texts with a focus on the (bio)medical domain.

 It is based on [Apache OpenNLP](https://github.com/apache/opennlp) and provides pre-trained, binary Maximum-Entropy _models_ in the corresponding directory.
-Those have been trained during April 2024 via 88k health-related Wikipedia articles.
+Those have been trained during June 2024 via 88k health-related Wikipedia articles.

 ## Requirements